SunlayGGX/Storm/README.md

 - **dimension (vector3, semi-mandatory)**: This defines the dimension of the blower.
 This setting is mandatory for Cube type blowers and all coordinates should be positive non-zero values.
 This is the scaling of a 1m x 1m x 1m cube...
 Any uses for another blower type than cubes derived blowers aren't allowed.
 - **position (vector3, facultative)**: This defines the position (all coordinates are meters) of the origin center of the blower.
 Default is { x=0.0, y=0.0, z=0.0 }...
 - **force (vector3, facultative)**: This defines the force applied by the blower to each particle in range (inside its effect area defined by the blower's dimension).
 Default is { x=0.0, y=0.0, z=0.0 }...

+### Internal

+Internal Config is a versioned config that mustn't change much.
+It contains data that I didn't want to hard code.<br><br>
+Since this configuration file shouldn't be exposed a lot (but I'll document it nevertheless), we wouldn't be permissive in case an error happens and immediately exit the application.<br>
+The location of the Internal config named "InternalConfig.xml" is inside under the folder "$[StormConfig]/Internal".
+So now, you are warned to not modify this config file unless it is truly necessary.

+#### References
+References contains a list of all references to articles, papers, books, websites, ...
+I used :
+- **article (tag, facultative)**: Specify the reference is an article/papers/book.
+The exposed attributes are :
+	+ **authors (string, mandatory)**: Specify the authors of the reference.
+If there is more than one authors, they should all be separated by a comma ','.
+	+ **name (string, mandatory)**: Specify the name of the reference.
+Note that the '\n' will be interpreted as a line break.
+	+ **date (string, mandatory)**
+	+ **serialNumber (string, mandatory)**: ISBN, SN, DOI, ...
+It can be anything that allows to reference this article uniquely.
+	+ **url (string, facultative)**: An URL to where we can retrieve the article easily.
+(Though we don't specify if it will be free of charge)
+	+ **bibTex (string, facultative)**: The relative path from BibTex folder (folder besides the InternalConfig.xml) to a text file containing the BibTex reference of the article.
+Note that we don't validate the BibTex string is valid.
+- **misc (tag, facultative)**: Specify a miscellaneous reference.
+It can be anything like a tutorial, a website, another engine source code, ...
+	+ **authors (string, mandatory)** Specify the authors of the reference.
+If there is more than one authors, they should all be separated by a comma ','.
+	+ **name (string, mandatory)**: Specify the name of the reference.
+Note that the '\n' will be interpreted as a line break.
+	+ **date (string, facultative)**
+	+ **serialNumber (string, facultative)**: Anything that allows to reference this reference uniquely.
+	+ **url (string, facultative)**: An URL to where we can retrieve the reference easily.
+(Though we don't specify if it will be free of charge)
+	+ **bibTex (string, facultative)**: The relative path from BibTex folder (folder besides the InternalConfig.xml) to a text file containing the BibTex reference of the article.
+Note that we don't validate the BibTex string is valid.

 # Input bindings